rittwiksood/rittwiksood.github.io/_pages/experience.md

 redirect_from:
   - /workexperience/
 ---
+# Eutelsat OneWeb, Virginia, US
+<big> System Engineering Intern (May 2025 - Now)</big>
+* Confidential for now

 # Qualcomm, India
-<big> Senior Software Engineer, NR5G Modem RF Team (Sep'18 - Present)</big>
+<big> Senior Software Engineer, NR5G Modem RF Team (Sep 2018 - Dec 2023)</big>
-* Developing Feature requests for various OEM's across the globe.
+* Developed Feature requests for various OEM's across the globe.
-* Daily activities include 3GPP new features analysis and programming those from the modem side
+* Daily activities included 3GPP new features analysis and programming those from the modem side
 * Designed multiple network architectures and frameworks for various feature requests
-* Debugging customer issues and running test cases for the developed code, FTM mode, Online and PHY cases.
+* Debugged customer issues and running test cases for the developed code, FTM mode, Online and PHY cases.
-* Make design documents for the new asks
+* Made design documents for the new asks
 * Some of the features, I have worked single-handedly includes ENDC (LTE+NR NSA), NRDC (FR1+FR2, FR1+FR1) and MPE (Maximum Polarisation Exposure).
 * Got applauded by the CEO of Qualcomm, and the work was presented at (Mobile World Congress) MWC 2021, Barcelona.
 * Catch the [CEO's address here](https://www.qualcomm.com/company/events/mwc-barcelona) to MWC Barcelona 2021.